Eselvalo/Crownfall/README.md

 ## Overview

-Crownfall is an exciting RPG dungeon game inspired by Dungeons & Dragons, featuring a fully destructible environment.
+Crownfall is an exciting RPG dungeon game, featuring a fully procedural environment.
 Currently, the project is in the early stages, with no real implementation, and the code is not yet in alpha.
 This README serves as a placeholder for future development.

 ## Project Status